How To Hike To Witches Castle (Stone House) in Portland

-Getting To Witch’s Castle
+Getting To Witches Castle and Parking

 You can find the castle by hiking the Wildwood Trail.
 It can be accessed by both Upper and Lower Macleay Park.
+Lower Macleay Park is located at the corner of NW 30th and Upshur, just outside of a residential neighborhood.

 You can find the upper parking lot just passed the Portland Audubon Society.
 You’ll see a sign (pictured above) indicating you’re in the right spot.
+The parking lot can hold a decent amount of vehicles but like the lower lot, it will probably fill quickly during summer time.

 There’s a single, portable bathroom and off in the grassy area you’ll find a couple picnic tables.
 The trail starts where the parking lot ends.